Allow me to present the ULTIMATE guide to teaching English abroad.

 Some Countries Do Not Ask for Any Certificate

-There are many countries that will accept teachers with no certificate at all.
+Many countries will accept teachers with no certificate at all.

-Some poorer Asian countries, countries in South America, these places offer jobs all the time without the need for any certificate at all.
+Some less-developed Asian countries, and countries in South America, these places offer jobs all the time without the need for any certificate at all.
 But these conditions change all the time.

 Things change all the time.
 But remember there is always a school willing to employ someone to do their classes no matter what.